logo

 https://www.dpsk12.org

-Prospective substitute teachers with Denver Public Schools must have at least a bachelor’s degree and appropriate state certification.
-Candidates who do not have a teaching certificate may be eligible for the state’s three-year or five-year substitute authorization.
-The three-year authorization is open to candidates with a bachelor’s degree while the five-year authorization is open to candidates with a current or expired Colorado teaching certificate.
-Once you have your certification, you can apply to the substitute teaching pool.
+Prospective DPS substitute teachers must have at least a high school diploma or GED to qualify for the 1-Year Substitute Authorization; at least a bachelor’s degree for the 3-Year Substitute Authorization; and a current or past teacher certificate for the 5-Year Substitute Authorization.
+Once you have your authorization, you can apply to the substitute teaching pool.
 If your application is successful, you will be invited for an interview and be able to accept open assignments.
-Substitutes must be able to work at least five days per month.

 Private and Charter School Teacher Requirements in Denver

-Private and charter schools in Denver may have different requirements for teaching positions than those of Denver Public Schools.
+Private and charter schools in Denver may have different requirements for teaching positions than those of DPS.
 While state teaching certification is not generally required in private schools, candidates must have at least a bachelor’s degree.
 In some cases, private and charter schools may require candidates to hold a master’s degree or have demonstrated experience in the subject matter.
-It is best to read individual job postings to ensure you meet the requirements.
+Check individual job postings to ensure you meet the requirements.

 The Largest K-12 Schools in Denver

-We compiled the table below to help you compare the largest K-12 public, private, and charter schools in Denver that regularly hire qualified teachers.
+We compiled the table below to help you compare the largest K-12 public, private, and charter schools in Denver that regularly hire qualified teachers.2

 SchoolTypeGrade Level# StudentsStudent-Teacher